Elderjs/plugins/packages/sitemap/README.md

         changfreq: 'monthly',
       }
     }, // set custom priority and change freq if not it falls back to default
-    lastUpdate: {
+    lastUpdate: { // configurable last update for each route type.
       home: '2020-01-01',
       blog: async ({ query, request }) => {
+        // receives the query prop from hooks.
+This allows you to hit your db or api or anything else configured on your query object.
         // return a date object.
         return new Date(Date.now());
       }
-    }, // configurable last update for each route type.
+    },
   },
 }
 ```